ShenLiNU/INFO7375-Final-Project/docs/final-report.md

 Coding agents can complete useful single-session tasks, but they often lose project continuity across sessions.
 Users must repeatedly restate repository guardrails, interrupted task state, architecture decisions, and why earlier tradeoffs were made.
 This project addresses that problem with a local-first persistent memory runtime for coding agents.

+The design avoids treating memory as a raw transcript.
+It stores structured memory items, retrieves a small relevant set for the current task, and records the evidence behind each recall decision.
+This gives the agent continuity without expanding the prompt with unstructured notes.

 The system is designed for realistic developer workflows.
 It stores durable project facts, task memory, architecture decisions, and session summaries locally, then recalls a bounded context bundle for later agent runs.
 The core product is the memory runtime; OpenCode is used as a thin integration and demonstration surface.

+This project focuses on the memory layer itself: SQLite-backed persistence, explainable retrieval, context budgeting, memory governance, generated evidence artifacts, and a thin host adapter that can feed a real coding-agent run.

 ## 2. Generative AI Components